 - Overall poor performance or attitude: This is one that can be overlooked and more obvious when changes are gradual.
 Are your employees doing less than they used to?
 Is negativity more rampant than it once was?

-8 Quick Tips To Boost Employee Morale (via Inc.com):
+8 Quick Tips for Boosting Employee Morale (via Inc.com):

 (1) Recognize individual and group achievements: Morale tends to sink when people feel their work is not being recognized or appreciated.
 When employers look to reward their employees for consistent hardwork, they think of offering raises, promotions, or new benefits but smaller-recognitons can go a lot further and cost a lot less.
 Congratulate the employee personally and publicly.
 Your goal should be to create an environment where people realize their work is appreciated.